Skip to main content

 Fees & Insurance

-There are costs associated with some services at CAPS.
-We accept some major health insurance plans, but you don't need health insurance to use CAPS.
-We are committed to serving the mental health needs of every University of Arizona student.
-We offer a student discounted rate as an option for all students, but if cost is a barrier for you, please call us at (520) 621-3334.
+For the services that do have cost associated with them, Campus Health accepts some major health insurance plans, but you don't need health insurance to use CAPS or Campus Health.
+We also offer student discounted rates an option for all students, but if cost is a barrier for you, please call us at 520-621-3334.